-Test one will not be written outside of lecture periods, during a time to be set by agreement with the students.
+Test one will not be written outside of lecture periods, but during a lecture time to be set by the lecturer concerned.
+The preferred time is during the first slot of the LP Lecture.

 Consultation Assessment

 Content

 This form of assessment simulates a client consultation and students are graded on the basis of set criteria to be given at a later stage.
 The assessment focuses on the ability of a student to show fact gathering and legal problem analysis skills.
 The student conducts a 30 minute consultation with a client in the presence of two assessors (usually one supervising attorney plus an assistant), who grade the student on their performance.
 After the 30 minute consultation, the student is required to record the session by means of a consultation note which is also graded according to pre set criteria.
 All sessions are conducted in English.